deponian/logalize/readme.md

         name: value
 ```

 You can find built-in `patterns` [here](builtins/patterns).
 If you want to customize them or turn them off completely, overwrite the corresponding values in your `logalize.yaml`.
+See [Customization](#customization) section below for more details.

 ### Words